 Moving things to the other side, you have pulldowns.
-These are an awesome back builder and work on your lats most of all.
-Do them right, and you'll hit your whole back.
+These are awesome back builders and work on your lats most of all.
+Do them right, and you’ll hit your whole back.
 They need to be done well!

 Mountain Climbers 3 x 20

 Abs.
 You can’t forget about abs.
 They’re one of the biggest signs that you have lean muscle mass since you need such a low-fat percentage to see them (that’s why they’re made in the kitchen).
 Mountain climbers have a little twist to them too.
 Do them fast enough, and you’re getting good cardio too.
 Give it your best shot!